ZConverter/ZCM-PoC-User-Guide/README.md

 - To edit the values, click `Modify`.
 You can either click `Submit` to apply the changes, or click `cancel` to discard changes.
     ![](./Image/2.Source_Target_Installation/10.png)
-- By clicking `Copy`, you can duplicate the selected VM's information with "-1" added to the original name.
+- By clicking `Copy`, you can duplicate the selected VM's information with "-[number]" added to the original name.

     <img src='./Image/2.Source_Target_Installation/11Copy.png' width='557'>